sguizard/nf-mixcr/README.md

-# nf-mixcr: TCR repertoire building with MiCXR
+# nf-mixcr: TCR repertoire building with MiXCR

-nf-mixcr is nextflow pipeline running mixcr to build T-cell repertoire from illumina sequencing.
+`nf-mixcr` is nextflow pipeline running MiXCR to build T-cell repertoire from illumina sequencing.
-Nextflow makes your life easier by managing for you the input files, output files and jobs for you without having to install any program apart Nextflow itself.
+Nextflow makes your life easier by managing for you the input files, output files and jobs without having to install any program apart Nextflow itself and a container runner (singularity or docker).

-The pipeline run the `mixcr analyze` program on all reads files placed in an input directory and the generates the QC and clones tables automatically.
+The pipeline run the `mixcr analyze` program on each reads pairs placed listed in a samplesheet file, generates the QC and clones tables automatically.

 ```mermaid
 flowchart TD